samliudev/PokeMart/README.md

 Hello there!
-Welcome to the ecommerce site PokeMart!
+Welcome to the ecommerce site PokéMart!
 My name is Sam!
-People call me the pokémon Prof!
-PokeMart is stocked with pokemon cards!
-For some people, pokémon are pets.
+People call me the Pokémon Prof!
+PokeMart is stocked with cards full of wonderful creatures called Pokémon!
+For some people, Pokémon are pets.
 Others use them for fights.
 Myself...I just want to catch 'em all.